Hidden order in dielectrics: string condensation, solitons, and the charge-vortex duality: Solitons in a nonlinear theory of dielectrics: a review

 At the classical level, one can start by looking at static configurations.
 For these, the Lagrangian reduces to the negative of the static energy functional $E$: \be L[\bmp, \part_t \bmp] \to - \frac{1}{2\pi C} E[\bmp] \, , \ee where we have included a normalization coefficient in order to allow for arbitrary normalization of $E$.

 The simplest representative enough form of $E[\bmp]$, satisfying the periodicity requirement, is \be E[\bmp] = \sum_f V(\bmp) + \half \sum_{cc'} (\nabla \cdot \bmp)_c M_{cc'} (\nabla \cdot \bmp)_{c'} \, , \ee where $V$ is a function that is $2\pi$ periodic in each of the components of $\bmp$, and $M_{cc'}$ are the elements of a symmetric matrix $\hM$.
 The first term here is a sum over the elementary faces (plaquettes).
 As we will see, it represents finite polarizability of the medium.
 The second term is a sum over the unit cells.
-In view of the relation (\ref{rho}), it can be interpreted as an intrinsic capacitive effect, with $\hM$ proportional to the matrix of inverse capacitances.
+In view of the relation (\ref{rho}), it can be interpreted as an intrinsic capacitive effect, with $\hM$ proportional to an inverse capacitance matrix.
 We assume $\hM$ to be positive definite.

 Consider a long open $2\pi$ string originating at some point of the dual lattice and extending to the boundary.
 By virtue of \eq{rho}, the polarization charge density is nonzero only at the end of the string, with the total charge accumulated there being $2\pi$, or $e$ in physical units.
 Next, consider two opposite charges connected by a string.
 Since the string tension is zero, the energy does not depend on the length of the string.
 We can say that the interaction energy of the charges (prior to their coupling to electromagnetism) is zero.
 Due to the lattice derivative terms in $E$, however, this configuration is not a classical solution: we expect those terms to favor configurations where the charge density extends over some characteristic distance near the end points.
 In this way, the ends of open strings become solitons.
 The interaction energy is now nonzero and, while it stands to reason that it decays with the distance between the solitons, the precise form of this decay remains to be determined.